Updated August 2020

 What if I am too sick or need to be quarantined and can’t shop?

-Emergency Food Vouchers can only be used for in-store purchases.
-If you are an emergency food voucher recipient who is quarantined or unable to get to a grocery store due to COVID-related concerns, please call 206-684-CITY to request grocery delivery services.
+Vouchers can only be used for in-store purchases.
+If you are program recipient who is quarantined or unable to get to a grocery store due to COVID-related concerns, please call 206-684-CITY to request grocery delivery services.

 More information about additional community, county, and state resources for residents impacted by COVID-19 is available here: http://www.seattle.gov/covid-19.
 If you still have questions, please call 206-684-CITY.